Develop knowledge and skills needed in multi-sectoral community collaborations.

 Farheen Hasan, Coordinator, Experiential Learning Opportunities

-Farheen liaises with organizations in a variety of sectors and industries to create and develop innovative, professional, and project-focused experiential learning opportunities for Chang School students in the Community Services program area.
-Her own experience with hands-on learning convinced her of its transformational values – experiential learning gives students the chance to set their own learning goals, test concepts and ideas in settings, ask questions, reflect on answers, and come to their own conclusions about what they have learned.
+Farheen has 15 years of experience liaising with organizations in a variety of sectors and industries to create, develop, implement and evaluate innovative work-integrated learning opportunities for students.
+Her own experience with hands-on experiential learning convinced her of its transformational values.
+Experiential learning gives students the chance to direct their own learning goals, test concepts and ideas in a variety of practice settings, network with clients and professionals, ask questions, reflect on answers, and come to their own conclusions about what they have learned.

 Jouanna Labib, Student Affairs/Program Advisor, Nursing